 The Intel Encore Career Fellows Program provides a way to link the needs of the community with the experience and expertise of longstanding Intel talent.
 Over 95% of nonprofits stated the Fellowship engagement had an enduring impact on their organization.

-The Intel Encore Career Fellows Program details
+The Intel Encore Career Fellows Program Details:

 - Matches are based on mutual agreement only; a match is not guaranteed.

 - Intel Encore Career Fellows commit to 1000 hours of work with the social impact organization.

 - Intel pays for 100% of the Encore Fellowship stipend and program fee.

 How Does it Work?